Saturday, June 14, 2025

 Finding Credible Resources for Learning

 Look for certified trainers with RKC (Russian Kettlebell Challenge) or NASM credentials.
-Online platforms like KettlebellsRussia and NASM offer trustworthy guides.
-Avoid generic YouTube videos; prioritize structured programs.
+Trustworthy guides are available on online platforms like KettlebellsRussia and NASM.
+Avoid generic YouTube videos and prioritize structured programs.

 12. Conclusion and Next Steps